RaphaelAcademia/WatDoIWear/README.md

 # WatDoIWear -- WIP
-Extremely simple webapp that recommends users what they should wear based on their location.
+WatDoIWear is an extremely simple webapp that recommends users what they should wear based on their location.
 Built using Python, Flask, the IPStack API and the OpenWeatherMap API.
 I developed because I wanted this to play around with the OpenWeatherMap API and the IPStack API.

 **NOTE:** In order to compile, a config.json file is needed. config.json will hold the api keys needed for OpenWeatherMap and IPStack.
 The format of config.json must be: